cqx931/Coding4Language/_posts/2019-04-08-Week9_assignment.markdown

 **DUE Apr 15th 4pm**
 #### Final Project Proposal
 * Write a proposal for your final project.
 It can be further developed from one of your assignments or you can start something new.
 * The proposal should be around one page long, please start thinking about it from the following aspects:1) Brief summary of what the project will be about 2) Inspirations/Reference 3)Technical details: do you need to figure out an API or learn something new for it?
-4) A rough project plan
+4) A rough project plan with timeline

 #### Writing Response for *The disembodied voice*
 *  Listen to [Prosthesis](https://soundcloud.com/ihatch), by Ian Hatcher and read [an interview with Ian Hatcher](http://www.raintaxi.com/multiplicity-an-interview-with-ian-hatcher/)